suv-900/dragon/README.md

 To use Dragon, follow these steps:

 1. Open your terminal.
-2. Navigate to the directory where Dragon is installed.
+2. ~~Navigate to the directory where Dragon is installed~~.(working on making directory in working directory)
 3. Run the following command:

 ```bash